Portuguese culture in the Algarve

 Fado music

-Fado originated in Lisbon and belongs to the most important traditions of the Portuguese capital.
-However, Portuguese people from all over the country like fado and identify themselves with this music.
-Fado represents the Portuguese culture better than any other artistic expression.
 In 2011 it has been declared World Heritage by UNESCO.
 Ever since then, fado has grown in popularity, being performed all over the country and abroad.
 Also in the Algarve you can appreciate this music in some local restaurants.
 When visiting traditional towns like Tavira, you can sometimes find fado performances as part of the local cultural and entertainment programme.

-Festivities in the Algarve
+Festivals and celebrations in the Algarve

 Carnival of Loulé